Updated: March 31, 2021

-Black Women, Black Voters over 50, and White Progressive voters within the 2nd Congressional district need to read: Karen Carter Peterson is a fighter with a track record of getting things done for women and working families.
+Black Voters and White Progressive voters within the 2nd Congressional district need to see a contrast: After the protests following George Floyd’s murder, Troy Carter wrote a resolution wholeheartedly defending police no matter the circumstances.
+He supports Stop and Frisk and is opposed to police reform.
+Karen Carter Peterson is a fighter with a track record of getting things done for women and working families.
 In the state legislature, Karen ensured families could rebuild after Hurricane Katrina.
-When Republicans refused to expand health care to hundreds of thousands to people in our community.
-She did something about it and got Medicaid Expansion passed.
-And in Congress she’ll do the same – Karen is a leader we can trust to deliver the much needed $2000 Covid relief to Louisiana families and expand Medicare for all.
+She fought for a quality education system that put children and teachers first.
+When Republicans refused to expand health care to hundreds of thousands of people in our community, she did something about it and led the fight to get Medicaid Expansion done.
+And in Congress she’ll do the same – Karen is a leader we can trust to deliver for Louisiana families and expand Medicare for all.

 Carter Peterson’s Proposal To Offer Government-Subsidized Health Insurance To The Working Poor Through ACA Was Rejected.
 “State senators rejected a proposal on Monday for Louisiana to offer government-subsidized health insurance to the working poor through the federal health overhaul law known as the Affordable Care Act.
 The 7-3 vote by the Senate Finance Committee largely fell along party lines, with all but one Republican voting against tapping into the federal Medicaid dollars available for the health coverage.
 Sen. Karen Carter Peterson’s bill would have required the state health department to seek federal approval for a program using the Medicaid expansion dollars to provide private insurance coverage to adults making up to 138 percent of the poverty level less than $32,000 for a family of four.
 The federal government would cover much of the cost.”
 [AP State & Local Wire, 05/20/13]